Isaac9804/FYP-Drone/README.md

 * ROS Noetic : [Noetic for Ubuntu Download](http://wiki.ros.org/noetic/Installation/Ubuntu)

 ---
+## Camera Calibration

+---
 ## Apriltag
 `Apriltag_ros Package` can be downloaded from the [AprilTag Official Website](https://github.com/AprilRobotics/apriltag_ros)

 ### Setup
-`This is required` if you download directly from the [AprilTag Official Website](https://github.com/AprilRobotics/apriltag_ros) but if you downloaded from this repository you can skip to no.3
+`This is required` if you download directly from the [AprilTag Official Website](https://github.com/AprilRobotics/apriltag_ros) but if you downloaded from this repository you can skip to no.5

 1.Placing the tag id in the [tags.yaml](https://github.com/Isaac9804/FYP-Drone/blob/aa2f3e5a3a2799efdec1f08c26a21d8d6e49e7c4/apriltagros_catkin/src/apriltag_ros/apriltag_ros/config/tags.yaml) file located: